Radium jaw: Symptoms

 The symptoms are necrosis of the mandible and the maxilla, constant bleeding of the gums, and (usually) after some time, severe distortion due to bone tumors and porosity of the lower jaw.
 Symptoms also include soreness throughout the body, significant decrease in body weight and loss of teeth.

 Treatment

 Once the symptoms of radium jaw take effect, there is nothing that can be done to reduce the chance of death.
 Radium can cause fatal injuries due to radium and calcium sharing similar chemistry, causing the body to unintentionally incorporate the radioactive metal into bone tissue in place of calcium.
-This is significant, because while calcium strengthens bone structures, radium degrades the quality of said bone structure.
+This is significant, because while calcium strengthens bone structures, radium degrades them.
 Alpha particles emitted by the radium lead to bone necrosis and bone cancer.

 History

 At the start of the 20th century, many believed that radium had beneficial health properties and it was often added to consumer products such as toothpaste, hair creams, and even food.
-Used until the early 1970s, radium was found in some consumer paints, dials on clocks and some industrial applications.
+Used until the early 1970s, radium was found in some consumer paints (such as Undark), dials on clocks and some industrial applications.
 Radium was also used in some medical practices during the 20th century.